jaceyang97/open-mondrian/README.md

 ## 🙏 Acknowledgments

-Inspired by [mondriangenerator.io](https://www.mondriangenerator.io/) and the works of Piet Mondrian.
+Inspired by [mondriangenerator.io](https://www.mondriangenerator.io/) and the works of Piet Mondrian, of course.